UK Council for Psychotherapy

 Depression counselling in London, Camden, Kings Cross - counselling for depression help, depression support

 Counselling For Depression Depression can be viewed not as an illness - more as a response, and the therapy for depression acknowledges this.
 Each person's experience and way through depression is unique.
 And there is no "one size fits all" magic silver bullet to cure depression.
 It could be very tempting to rush to all the things that can stop us being depressed make us feel better, yet before we explore these, there will be a part of us (often unconscious) that is invested in not changing (see also Resisting Change), and this too needs to be discovered, explored in the depression therapy.
 (We may for example reject the things we know would make us feel better.)
 We may want to become curious about what stands in our way, disempowers us, what keeps us stuck, lost, stops us fully living as a rounded human being (see also Our Happiness, General Wellbeing & Flexibility), what overloads us, inhibits our momentum - where doing the same things may render the same results.
 (Our depression at some level may suit us - old habits die hard.)
 Are we really ready and willing to set our intention to end our depression is useful to first answer.
 Taking small different steps can be a start.
 The nature of each individual is unique and the counselling for depression is a space to talk about ourselves, our lives, what brought us to where we are so far and where we would like to be.
 (Some may have been living a hard life and be seeking softer way of living.)
 Depression counselling can be a space to discuss our real fears, vulnerabilities and where we would like to be as we re-appraise our life, make some sort of meaning and grow through it.
 We may want to focus on what can come from our own life and direct experiences - however small and simple.
 Counselling for depression also takes into consideration our own, personal circumstances - what helps, what doesn't help (e.g. not taking things so personally, choosing a different attitude, being in and stepping out of our comfort zone, timetabling a schedule of activities - however small at first).
 The therapy for depression works through what deadens us (maybe unhelpfully comparing ourself with others, overthinking, our "should" voice, expectations, becoming cynical about life, 24h news, social media, the negative conclusions we draw inside our thought processes), and what enlivens us (maybe re-connecting or connecting to what we loved or might love doing), what engages our passion.
 When depressed it can be as if we can't get out of it on our own, that we need help and want to hand over our problems to someone else, struggling to let go of what we need to let go of, including our physical tensions, numbness, fearful thoughts, etc. (Depression counselling will also explore what thoughts take us into depression and any thoughts that take us out of it.)
 The counselling for depression may also explore how we assert ourself.
 Movement, physically moving our body, maybe taking small steps at first, can move our moods.
 Disidentification can help some of us.
-It may be that we've lost our sense of importance, are out of touch with what makes us feel good, our inner child and need to look up, outwards, forward, towards warmth, aliveness, openness (even dare to contact, re-engage with our light-heartedness, playfulness, humour and laughter), so we connect with others (and our Self), feel heard, relaxed (see also Connecting With, Being In Touch With Supportive Others - Building A Circle Of People Around Us).
+It may be that we've lost our sense of importance, are out of touch with what makes us feel good, our inner child and need to look up, outwards, forward, towards warmth, aliveness, openness (even dare to contact, re-engage with our light-heartedness, playfulness, humour and laughter), so we connect with others (and our Self), feel heard, relaxed (see also Connecting With, Being In Touch With Supportive Others - Building A Network & Circle Of People Around Us).
 When we're feeling down, we may also want to connect with what makes us happy - even the small things, brings us joy, lightens us, making a list of our favourite rituals, routines, incorporating them in our daily life and reconnecting to old interests, passions we enjoyed when younger.
 Counter-intuitively, to give, as opposed to receiving, can also shift our feelings of depression and it can be controversially challenging to view depression as a choice for some of us.
 The depression therapy may also explore what it would be like to hold some hope, envisioning this.
 Practising thoughts that bring us pain or joy, is a further choice we can make.
 (We may have long forgotten how to authentically smile as if there is nothing to smile about and sometimes acting as if our disposition is positive can shift things from the outside in.)
 The counselling for depression also explores painful though it may be, yet without self-judgement or criticism (because we probably do a lot of that already), how we may have created some of our depression - whether it is a voluntary state, and what we are currently feeling is a wakeup call of what is not being expressed (e.g. de-pressed feelings, anger turned inwards), how we can find our way through our pain, manage and accept that disillusionment at times is natural and not necessarily to be cured, so we learn to both suffer and love as a human being, open up a different, compassionate space inside (where we don't have to interpret ourself as wrong, bad, unlovable, doomed, worthless with nothing to contribute, just because we are disillusioned).
 There well may be deep pain in our life and it can be counter-intuitive to simultaneously explore what's the message (even the gift) in this.
 Loss of illusions, self-deception, may be exactly what we are experiencing.
 And how we deal with the world that isn't always milk and honey and put love into our life, be in the moment (without being locked, trapped in it, so we know a yesterday and tomorrow), utilise our imagination to recover from any of our "I'll never get better" beliefs, be safe enough (yet not 100% safe), practice appreciating small things, connect to the things that feel real, set our intentions - however small, for each day, can begin to shift things, as we take small actions, movements in doing things that feel more like us, reconnecting to our passions.
 What sort of life are we going to make for ourself can be a useful enquiry for some.

 In the midst of winter, I found there was, within me, an invincible summer.
 Albert Camus